Zachhi/TradingBot/README.md

 # Trading Bot
-This program uses an algorithm to automatically trade stocks for you using python and the QuantConnect platform
+This program uses an algorithm to automatically trade for you using python and the QuantConnect platform

 # Demo